 - Distilled Water (or tap water)

-DIY FOAMING HAND SANITIZER RECIPE
+DIY FOAMING HAND SANITIZER RECIPE (ORIGINAL)

-- Open all containers.
+- Open all of the 50 ml containers.

 - Put 1/2 teaspoon of Castile soap in each.